 It’s Friday again so that means it’s time for Richard Gray’s Gray’s Anatomy Column.
 This weeks’ article is very timely, Richard discusses his recent trip up to Derby to visit the Format Photography Festival.
 Richard travelled via train and discusses photo opportunities along the way.
 I was planning on driving up there myself on Monday, but having read this and being very aware of the UK’s current worsening weather conditions, I might just change my mind…Over to your Richard (foreword by Joanne Carter).

 “I took my wife out for a driving lesson one late Sunday afternoon a while back.
-As we were doing a three-point turn on a deserted Ealing Common, she put her foot on the wrong pedal (as an automatic car, it was a 50-50 call and I wasn’t a very good driving instructor) and drove the car into a tree.
+As we were doing a three-point turn on a deserted Ealing Common, she put her foot on the wrong pedal (as an automatic car, it was a 50-50 call and I wasn’t a very good driving instructor) and drove the car into a tree (and it ended up being complete junk).
 It was a write-off.
 Though I didn’t mind too much.
 “I’ll be dining off this one for years”, I laughed (I didn’t think I’d be blogging about it too).
 I bought a Network Southeast card instead of a replacement car and as a result we’ve been using the trains quite a lot.